petejim/petejim/README.md

 ### Hi there :shipit:
 My name is Peter Kim and I'm an aerospace engineering major at Cal Poly, SLO

-Mainly, I'll be uploading tools I developed for my Aerospace Toolbox but I will be uploading random things as well.
+I'll be uploading tools I developed for my Aerospace Toolbox and random things I write as well.

 I primarily use MATLAB to code, but I'm learning Python as well.
 <!--